sm2wmv/SJ2WPTTIndicator/README.md

 N1MM
 ----
 To configure it for N1MM check the settings.ini and change the LogSoftware to N1MM and the Port to 12060.
+Select what IP you want to listen to, easiest in most cases it to broadcast the data to the loopback, 127.0.0.1.
+But this must match what you have configured in N1MM.